 - Being able to firmly grip ropes or handhold provided while running the rapids - Enough agility to climb on and off the rafts.
-If you are unable to do this on your own please ask for assistance from a guide. - Fit into our Class V lifejacket (max 58" chest) required by the Forest Service. - Ability to navigate some uneven terrain on hikes and in camp. - Ability to tolerate prolonged exposure to environmental conditions & temperatures
+If you are unable to do this on your own, please ask for assistance from a guide. - Fit into our Class V lifejacket (max 58" chest) required by the Forest Service. - Ability to navigate some uneven terrain on hikes and in camp.

-Our primary goals are for you and your fellow guest to have a safe, enjoyable, and fulfilling experience.
-If you are concerned about any of these recommendations please call our friendly staff and we will be happy to discuss your specific circumstances.
-If you have any questions about river rafting and the inherent risks please contact our office.
+Our principal objective is for you and your fellow guest to have an enjoyable, safe and fulfilling experience.
+If you are concerned about any of these recommendations, please call our friendly staff and we will be happy to discuss your specific circumstances.
+If you have any questions about river rafting and the inherent risks, please contact our office.